 Author of Tuesdays With Morrie, philanthropist, columnist, and sports reporter Mitch Albom is an inspiration around the world.
 His books have sold over 35 million copies and have been translated into over 40 languages.

 His breakthrough book, Tuesdays with Morrie, became an international phenomenon with over 14 million copies sold.
-It remains one of the top selling memoirs of all time.
-The book was adapted into an Emmy Award-winning TV movie produced by Oprah Winfrey, starring Jack Lemmon and Hank Azaria.
+Now in its twentieth year, Tuesdays remains one of the top selling memoirs of all time, and was adapted into an Emmy Award-winning TV movie produced by Oprah Winfrey, starring Jack Lemmon and Hank Azaria.

 Albom has founded 10 charities, including nine in the Detroit area, such as S.A.Y.
 Detroit, which operates a family health clinic; A Time to Help, a volunteer organization; and A Hole in the Roof Foundation, which repairs faith-based homeless shelters.
 He also directs the Have Faith Haiti Mission in Port Au Prince, which helps impoverished children and orphans.

 A columnist for The Detroit Free Press since 1985 and a panelist on ESPN's The Sports Reporters, Albom has been named the #1 Sports Columnist in the Nation by the Associated Press Sports Editors (APSE) 13 times.
 In June 2010 he received the APSE Red Smith Award for lifetime achievement, the biggest prize in sports journalism, and in June 2013, he was inducted into the Sportswriters Hall of Fame.

 Albom's 2014 book, The First Phone Call from Heaven, is a #1 New York Times bestseller.
 In its starred review, Publisher's Weekly called the book "a brisk, page-turner of a story...another winner from Albom.”